 This makes intuitive sense.
 When a listing looks polished and professional, guests perceive it as higher quality — even if the property itself hasn't changed.
 A well-photographed cottage with warm lighting, styled interiors, and sharp compositions signals that the host cares about the guest experience.
 That perception of quality justifies a premium price.

 For a typical Somerset holiday cottage charging £150 per night, a 15% rate increase means an extra £22.50 per night.
-Over a season of 150 booked nights, that's an additional £3,375 in revenue — from a photography investment of £149–£299.
+Over a season of 150 booked nights, that’s an additional £3,375 in revenue, from a photography investment of £149–£299.

-033. The Cover Photo Effect
+Try It Free033.
+The Cover Photo Effect

 Airbnb's search results are overwhelmingly visual.
 Your cover photo is displayed as a thumbnail alongside dozens of competing listings, and guests typically spend less than two seconds deciding whether to click.
 Research into vacation rental platforms shows that listings with high-quality cover photos achieve significantly higher click-through rates than those with amateur images.